We are Direct Health Solutions Pty LTD ABN 16 737 156 052 (DHS).

 In some circumstances DHS may be required by law to release an employee's Personal Information.
 For example we are required to comply with a subpoena to produce medical records before a court.

 Given the sensitive nature of the Personal Information collected by DHS to provide its health services, extra precautions are taken to ensure the security of that information.
 DHS uses a multi-level security system which includes firewall security, network security, server security, user security, and physical security to hold an employee's Personal Information.

 Information about an employee is also located within the DHS password-protected computer system and is available to healthcare professionals.
 DHS maintains strict policies regarding who has the authority to access an employee's Personal Information.
 All our personnel are bound by a formal code of conduct to maintain the confidentiality of an employee's Personal Information.

 We educate and monitor our personnel to ensure Personal Information is handled confidentially and with respect and care.
-DHS requires its personnel to observe obligations of confidentiality in the course of their employment.
+DHS requires its personnel to observe the obligations of confidentiality in the course of their employment.

-Employees have a right under the Privacy Act 1988 to request access to their Personal Information held by DHS and if it is inaccurate to request correction.
+Employees have a right under the Privacy Act 1988 to request access to their Personal Information held by DHS and if it is inaccurate to request a correction.
 Please note, however, that under the legislation, in special circumstances, access to Personal Information may be declined or restricted by DHS (for example, where providing access would pose a serious threat to the life or health of the employee or another person).
-If DHS does decline an employee’s request to access or correct their Personal Information, then DHS will provide them with reasons for such denial.
+If DHS does decline an employee's request to access or correct their Personal Information, then DHS will provide them with reasons for such denial.